Madhya Pradesh: History

 After the independence of India, Madhya Pradesh was created in 1950 from the former British Central Provinces and Berar and the princely states of Makrai and Chhattisgarh, with Nagpur as the capital of the state.
 The new states of Madhya Bharat, Vindhya Pradesh, and Bhopal were formed out of the Central India Agency.
 In 1956, the states of Madhya Bharat, Vindhya Pradesh, and Bhopal were merged into Madhya Pradesh, and the Marathi-speaking southern region Vidarbha, which included Nagpur, was ceded to Bombay state.
 Jabalpur was chosen to be the capital of the state but at the last moment, due to political interference Jabalpur sacrificed his place of Capital but then Bhopal was made the state capital.
-In November 2000, as part of the Madhya Pradesh Reorganization Act, the southeastern portion of the state split off to form the new state of Chhattisgarh.
+In November 2000, as part of the Madhya Pradesh Reorganisation Act, the southeastern portion of the state split off to form the new state of Chhattisgarh.